Achievable logoAchievable logo

 Starting position (athlete):

-• Grasp the bar with a closed, pronated grip, slightly wider than shoulder-width
+• Grasp the bar with a closed, pronated grip, slightly wider than shoulder-width.

-• Signal spotter for liftoff
+• Signal the spotter for liftoff.

 Starting position (spotter):

-• Stand close behind the head of the bench
+• Stand close behind the head of the bench.

 Downward movement phase (athlete):

-• Maintain wrist/floor alignment and five-point contact
+• Maintain wrist/floor alignment and five-point contact.

 Upward movement phase (athlete):